harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 ```

 The main thing needed from pairwise is the lookup table
-The rest are mostly improved upon by interval & rhomap
+The rest are mostly improved upon by interval & LDhot

 ```bash
 for input_dir in $(ls -d contig_*)